Francesco149/oppai-ng/README.md

 with the raw parsed beatmap data not taking more than ~800k even for a 15 minute marathon.

-the codebase has ~5x less lines than legacy oppai, making it easy to read and use as a single header library
+the codebase has ~3-4x less lines than legacy oppai, making it easy to read and use as a single header library. not only it is smaller, but it now also implements both taiko and osu, so more features than legacy oppai.

+the osu! pp and diff calc alone would be around ~3k LOC including the cli, which would be 5x less lines than legacy oppai for the same functionality.

 ```sh
 $ cd ~/src/oppai